istealpencils/istealpencils/README.md

 .
 I may act strange and incomprehensibly.
 Sorry if I offend you at some point.

-. if i notice you have shitty behavior against people, doesn't matter who, i will block/hide you
+. if i notice you have shitty behavior towards people, doesn't matter who, i will block/hide you

 . i dont mind typing quirks unless th3y'r3 71ke 781s